jsfenfen/990-xml-database/README.md

 2. install the requirements with `pip install -r requirements.txt`.
 This is Django 2, so only python3 is supported.

-3. copy the irsdb\/local\_settings.py-example file to irsdb\/local_settings.py and edit it to reflect your database settings.
+3. copy the irsdb/local\_settings.py-example file to irsdb\/local_settings.py and edit it to reflect your database settings.

+#### Adding the metadata

 4. run `python manage.py makemigrations metadata` to generate the metadata migrations, and then run them with `python manage.py migrate metadata`.

 5. Load the metadata with the management command: `python manage.py load_metadata`.
 This command erases the metadata before loading, so it can be rerun if it somehow breaks in the middle.

+#### Adding index file data

+5.  run `python manage.py makemigrations filing` to generate the filing migrations, and then run them with `python manage.py migrate filing`.

+6. Run python manage.py enter\_yearly\_submissions <YYYY> where YYYY is an index file that has already been downloaded.
+This is a management command that checks if the contents of the index files have been loaded previously, and only adds them if they haven't.
+If it hasn't been downloaded you can retrieve it with irsx_index --year=YYYY .